Ruthyramani/alx-low_level_programming/0x13-more_singly_linked_lists/README.md

 ## SINGLY LINKED LIST

-this directory contains the files for the singly linked list project.
+this directory contains the files for the  more singly linked list project.